anushac96/Voting-Dapp/README.md

 8. Total numbers of votes for each of the candidates
 9. Vote to candidate
 10. Display the winner of the election
+11. Eye catching User Inertface developed for the entire application in all the pages

 # Team Members
 1. Anusha Hadagali CWID: 885451450 Email ID: anusha.hadagali@csu.fullerton.edu